joshvillbrandt/elp-stereo-camera-ros-pkg/README.md

 The calibration process removes distortion from the individual cameras.
 This process is essential for producing a quality disparity image.

 To calibrate the cameras, first print out the [8x6 checkerboard](extra/checkerboard-8x6.pdf) on an 8.5x11 inch piece of paper.
 Attach the checkerboard printout to something firm like a clipboard.
+(Add a bit of tape to the bottom two corners to keep the page flat.)
 Then run the following:

 ```bash
 roslaunch voxel calibrate.launch